-How Mariach's Challenge Has Changed My Life Mariahie challenge Has hanged My life by Helping me mot drink before tim twenty-one.
-It also helped me to realise when tim del enough to drink I must drink All enough to drink I must drin responsibly.
-Also, when I'm with my friends to not let them drink and dieno.
+Now Mariah's Challenge Has Changed My Life

+Mariah's Challenge Has Changed My Life

+life by helping me mot drink

+before I'm twenty-one.
+It also

+helped me to realise when I'm

+I'll enough to drink I must drink

+responsibly.
+Also, when I'm with my

+friends to mot let them drink and

+drive.